Trimethoprim Antibiotic UK: Complete Guide for Women with Cystitis and UTIs

 How does trimethoprim prevent bacterial infection?

 Trimethoprim blocks the enzyme dihydrofolate reductase, which bacteria need to produce folic acid for DNA synthesis.
 Without folic acid, bacteria cannot replicate — allowing the immune system to clear the infection.
+This mechanism is specific to bacteria; human cells use a different folate pathway.

 Is trimethoprim available without a prescription?

 No — trimethoprim is prescription-only in the UK.
-Access Doctor’s GPhC-regulated online consultation allows you to obtain it without a traditional GP appointment, with delivery directly to your door.
+Access Doctor’s GPhC-regulated online consultation allows you to obtain it without a traditional GP appointment, with next-day delivery directly to your door.

 References

 - NICE.
 Urinary tract infection (lower) — women.
-Clinical Knowledge Summaries.
-Available at: cks.nice.org.uk/topics/urinary-tract-infection-lower-women
+Clinical Knowledge Summaries. cks.nice.org.uk

 - NHS.
-Cystitis.
-Available at: nhs.uk/conditions/cystitis
+Cystitis. nhs.uk/conditions/cystitis

 - Electronic Medicines Compendium.
-Nitrofurantoin 100mg m/r capsules — SmPC.
-Available at: medicines.org.uk/emc
+Nitrofurantoin 100mg m/r capsules — SmPC. medicines.org.uk/emc

 - Electronic Medicines Compendium.
-Trimethoprim 200mg tablets — SmPC.
-Available at: medicines.org.uk/emc
+Trimethoprim 200mg tablets — SmPC. medicines.org.uk/emc

 Medical disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional for diagnosis and treatment.
 Nitrofurantoin and trimethoprim are prescription-only medicines — a medical consultation is required before they can be dispensed.
 If you have a fever, loin/back pain, or are pregnant, seek urgent in-person medical care.
-In an emergency, call 999.
+In a medical emergency, call 999.